 If you’re planning to buy a home this spring, now is the time to start preparing!
-Becoming a homeowner is a huge and daunting step that requires a lot of research and planning.
-We’ve listed out some important steps you can take so you can quickly and smoothly get into your dream home come next season.
+Becoming a homeowner is a huge step that requires a lot of research and planning.
+We’ve listed out some important steps you can take so you can quickly, and smoothly, get into your dream home come spring.

 It’s never too early to start refining your search.
-Unless you already have your dream home in mind, you’re probably starting off your research online.
-This is a great way to get a general idea of what’s out there in the beginning.
-By narrowing your parameters down to the neighborhood you want to live in, the importance of a good school district, etc., you’ll be able to speed up this initial research phase.
+Unless you already have your dream home in mind, you’re probably starting your research online.
+This is a great way to get a general idea of what’s out there.
+By narrowing your parameters to a few key categories, i.e. the neighborhood you want to live in, the importance of a good school district, etc., you’ll be able to speed up this initial research phase.

 How much house can you afford?
 Our calculator can give you a quick estimate.